Mango Chutney Pork Roast

 Bright mango and red bell pepper really liven up this roast.
-The tropical fruit sauce packs a punch, especially in the height of winter doldrums.
+The tropical fruit chutney packs a nice punch.
+Make an extra batch for tacos the next night. —Pamela Vitti Knowles, Hendersonville, North Carolina

 - 1 tablespoon butter